davidedj10/SlideUP2Unlock/README.md

 SlideUP2Unlock
 ==============

 Slide up the loockscreen to unlock the device!
-(UNFINISHED!)
+(Beta!) *so raw, much bugs, such little tweak!